TomLatin/Detection_ransom_attack/README.md

 #### Base assumptions:
 We assumed that the folder will only find text files (.txt) containing ascii characters.

-We have assumed that encryption for the umba is necessarily done on all the folder files together, or on an entire file necessarily.
+We assumed that encryption does not necessarily occur on all folder files together, or on an entire file

 In addition, encryption is not, Necessarily, the content of the file becomes "gibberish".